 Once you update to a business account you’ll have access to analytics and thus be able to see how many clicks, views, repins, etc. your pins get.
 Plus you’ll seem more trustworthy to anyone stumbling across you.
 Continue reading “Practical Tips for Using Pinterest to Increase Blog Traffic”

 Sticking with one novel to completion is something I’m only just now learning this year.
 I know the struggle of losing steam and deciding to chase down a shiny new idea instead, thinking it’ll be easier.
 In the words of Rick Riordan, “DON’T!
 That new book won’t be any easier.”
 And it never is.
 As someone who has 70+ unfinished stories laying around, I can attest to that.
 If you keep chasing new ideas you’ll always chase after the new shiny and never finish anything.
-So, to help you combat that, here are five tips to overcoming “Ooh Shiny Syndrome.”
-Continue reading “5 Tips to Help You Stick with a Writing Project”
+So, to help you combat that, here are five tips to overcoming “Ooh Shiny Syndrome” so that you can keep writing your current project.
+Continue reading “5 Tips to Help You Keep Writing Your Work-in-Progress”